rundexter/documentation/source/includes/_sdk.md

 $ dexter list keys
 ```

 In order to be able to push your code to us, you’ll have to register your SSH key with us.
-We’ll use the default key if you have one, or you can give us a specific key you’d like you use.
+We’ll use your default key if you have one, or you can give us a specific key instead.
 You can also register more than one key (on this machine or multiple machines) if you’d like.

 # SDK Reference